Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_PCD_HII/README.md

 Now let's try to investigate `Hii` PCDs.

-For this storage method PCD are declared this way:
+For this storage method PCDs are declared this way:
 ```
 <TokenGuid>.<TokenName>|<EFI Var Name>|<EFI Var GUID>|<Offset in EFI Var>[|<Override value>[|<EFI Var attributes>]]
 ```

-For example let's use this code in the DSC file
+For example let's use this code in the DSC file:
 ```
 [PcdsDynamicHii]
   gUefiLessonsPkgTokenSpaceGuid.PcdDynamicInt32|L"MyHiiVar"|gUefiLessonsPkgTokenSpaceGuid|0x5|0x11111111|BS,RT